noconnor/JUnitPerf/README.md

 This section contains details for usage of the `JUnitPerf` library in *asynchronous* mode.
-To see example test cases browse to the [ExampleAsyncTests.java](src/test/examples/ExampleAsyncTests.java) folder.
+To see example test cases browse to the [ExampleAsyncTests.java](junit4-examples/src/test/java/com/github/noconnor/junitperf/examples/ExampleAsyncTests.java).

 Add the async JUnitPerf Rule to your test class